Black Lives Matter accuses Seattle Police of ‘ambushing’ demonstrators; say police are in contempt of court over weekend clashes

 “People are demonstrating for different reasons,” Councilmember Tammy Morales said, citing the deployment of federal agents to Seattle, a push to move public funds from the Police Department to community solutions and police racism and brutality.

-“This council has been pretty clear in our interest in seeing the end of these … weapons used against our community and it doesn’t build trust with our community to play what in my mind are semantic games,” she added, referring to police Chief Carmen Best promising that tear gas wouldn’t be used and then allowing officers to use pepper spray in a similar way.
+“This council has been pretty clear in our interest in seeing the end of these … weapons used against our community and it doesn’t build trust with our community to play what in my mind are semantic games,” she added, referring to Best promising that tear gas wouldn’t be used and then allowing officers to use pepper spray in a similar way.

-Councilmember Teresa Mosqueda was among several council members who expressed frustration that U.S. District Judge James Robart granted a restraining order sought by the city and Department of Justice to allow police to employ crowd-control weapons the council had banned in an ordinance last week.
+Teresa Mosqueda was among several council members who expressed frustration that U.S. District Judge James Robart last week granted a restraining order sought by the city and Department of Justice to block a ban on crowd-control weapons passed by the council from taking effect Sunday.

 “I think it is really unfortunate, at best, that Trump’s DOJ [Department of Justice] ultimately had the same goal that Mayor [Jenny] Durkan had, to continue to be allowed to use gas,” said Mosqueda, whose husband is a journalist.
 “There are other strategies we can use.”